nhathuy07-ng/SubjectSchedulingHelper/README.md

 # SubjectSchedulingHelper
-A simple TUI tool for course-planning and checking course schedule conflicts.
+A personal TUI tool for course-planning and checking course schedule conflicts.

 ---